 Science has long played an outsized role in Antarctica.
-Nations have had to prove their commitment to scientific research since the Antarctic Treaty came into force in 1961.
+Nations wishing to help run the continent have had to prove their commitment to scientific research since the Antarctic Treaty came into force in 1961, turning the remote white expanse into a gigantic natural laboratory.
 Now you can be part of the science heritage in Antarctica.
+Lindblad Expeditions-National Geographic is broadening our role in the stewardship of the environment.
 In 2019 we are bringing citizen science to the world's most remote places.
 Both National Geographic Explorer and National Geographic Orion offer an incredible platform for collecting information.
 Now, assisted by onboard naturalists, you'll have the opportunity to join a naturalist-led BioBlitz to collect and contribute data on species on our South Georgia expeditions.
 Simply spot and photograph flora or fauna with your camera or smartphone.
 Then, your naturalist will upload them to iNaturalist.org.
 The data will then be freely available to researchers, conservationists and governments for review.
+BioBlitzes aim to identify every living plant and animal at a key site we visit during the expedition.
+This information will directly inform the management of invasive species by the South Georgian Heritage Trust as they seek to preserve this iconic ecosystem.
+Following the overwhelming success of our 2018 effort, this year BioBlitzes will occur on our South Georgia & the Falklands departures (Mar.
+6 & Oct.
+23, 2019 and Mar.
+6, 2020) and on our Antarctica, South Georgia & the Falklands departures (Feb.
+13 & Nov.
+7, 2019 and Feb.
+15 & 17, 2020).